jacquelinekclee/twas-dsc180-a17/README.md

-#Transcriptome-Wide Association Study
+# Transcriptome-Wide Association Study

-## Running analysis
+## Running the analysis

 This repository provides a pipeline to perform a TWAS analysis.